django/django/README.rst

 Thank you for using Django and being part of our community!
 We're excited to see what you build with it.
+Happy coding, and welcome to the world of web development with Django!
+For questions and support, our community is always here to help.